danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 However, you might ask: do we necessarily *have* to all-reduce here?
 Why can't we keep the partial results on each device, continue on with applying GeLU to each set of activations individually, do the GEMM for the next linear layer, and then combine these partial outputs via all-reduce at the end?

-The answer is because we need this *partioned* version of the activation function (left above) to be mathematically equivalent to the original, *non-sharded* version of the activation function.
+The answer is because we need this *partitioned* version of the activation function (left above) to be mathematically equivalent to the original, *non-sharded* version of the activation function.
 Otherwise, the integrity of the numerics will be comprised and we'll run into things like convergence problems, training instability, and so on.
 In other words: the math will be wrong.

 To specific, we can't perform the GeLU non-linearity on the partial results and sum later because non-linearities like GeLU do not have the distributive property: